-EC 260 Organization and Management in Early Childhood Education ploring the dimensions of record keeping; federal and state funding; licensing procedure; hiring, motivating and evaluating staff; and parent involvement.
+EC 260 Organization and Management in Early Childhood Education

+A survey of organization and management of early childhood programs and/or child care centers.
+Emphasis will be on learning how to plan, organize, manage, and evaluate programs and facilities for children; exploring the dimensions of record keeping; federal and state funding; licensing procedures; hiring, motivating and evaluating staff; and parent involvement.
 Students will be required to spend fifteen hours, direct experience assigned to an early childhood director/administrator and show documentation as appropriate.
-(Prerequisites: EC 102; EC 120; and EC 135)
+This course is not a requirement in the